Monthly Income Schemes in India: Options for Regular Income

 Premium amounts align with financial goals.
 MIS offers deposit structuring flexibility, whether preferring lump sum investments or staggered contributions.

-Customizable Payout Choices
+Customisable Payout Choices

 MIS allows payout option customization according to financial needs.
 Earning receipt customization includes direct bank transfers, post office withdrawals, or reinvestment in alternative schemes.

-Types of Monthly Income Plans
+Types of Monthly Income Schemes Based on Risk

 Monthly Income Plans (MIPs) make investing accessible universally.
 Two variants accommodate investors with different risk profiles and preferences for financial journey initiation.